 Until the Great Kanto Earthquake of 1923 and the later Tokyo bombings during World War II, Tokyo was primarily made up of the type of wooden houses which still grace Kyoto.
 Thanks to the fiercely competitive world of Japanese architecture, Tokyo’s urban landscape has become alive with some of the world’s most exciting architecture.
 With the modern revamp, this city has gained a unique mix of architecture that has a strong emphasis on concrete, steel, and funky shapes.
-If you are visiting Tokyo, Japan anytime soon, here are 10 famous buildings in Tokyo to check out.
+Tourists will find a range of accommodation options, including vacation rentals, business-friendly hotels, guesthouses, and more.
+If you are visiting Tokyo, Japan anytime soon, here are some of the most famous buildings in Tokyo to check out.

 Address: 1 Chome-1-2 Oshiage, Sumida, Tokyo 131-0045, Japan

 Opening Hours: 8:00 am - 10:00 pm daily

 Designed by architect Hiroshi Nakamura, Tokyu Plaza Omotesando is a multi-story shopping center with the aim of becoming the leading fashion theme park where every customer is able to have a unique experience.
 Many shoppers prefer shopping at Tokyu Plaza Omotesando because of its numerous facilities specifically on the sixth floor where you will find the famous coffee shop, Starbucks, and a rooftop which has spectacular views over Harajuku.
 While at Tokyu Plaza Omotesando, you will be provided with enough time and space for you to develop and take back a new and comfortable way of life every time you visit.

 Tokyu Plaza Omotesando

 Address: 4-30-3 Jingumae, Shibuya-ku, Tokyo 150-0001 Tokyu Plaza Omotesando Harajuku